Kaffeedor/Radio-Astronomy-Bot/README.md

 # Radio Astronomy Bot
 Radio Astronomy Bot is a Discord Bot with powerful Moderation tools and some neat Radio Astronomy commands.
-There is also the FedorsTelescope Bot wich controls my Radio Telescope.
+There is also the FedorsTelescope Bot which controls my Radio Telescope.